wylie102/duckdb.yazi/README.md

 ### A Note on the Latest update

-Added logic for reading `.xlsx` and `.txt` files, you can just add these to your yazi.toml file to be able to view them
+Added logic for reading `.xlsx` and `.txt` files, you can just add these to your yazi.toml file to be able to view them.
+Also added the ability to set the cache row size in the yazi.toml file.